BTreeMap/PromptPipe/docs/conversation-flow-architecture.md

 - Missing module prompt file: fall back to a default in code and continue
 - Store errors while saving history: log warning, still return reply to user
 - No tools available: degrade to plain `GenerateWithMessages`
-- Invalid state: route through Coordinator as safe default
+- Invalid state: route through Intake as the safe default (Coordinator only when explicitly wired)

 Edge cases: